Happy 20th, NSSE! Entering NSSE’s Third Decade: Retrospective and Prospective

 Read more about NSSE’s future and please join us for a webinar on April 14, at 2 PM Eastern to discuss NSSE’s growing agenda!

 Previous installments feature results about high-impact practices and from the Academic Advising Topical Module that bear on the interpersonal dimension of advising, and on students’ sense of belonging, drawing on three items added to the core NSSE survey in 2020.
 The fourth story The Trust Gap Among College Students examined a special data collection on notions of trust.

-Choosing Topical Modules; Changes to NSSE & FSSE for a year unlike any other; and NSSE Pulse, a new free survey
+Announcing New Topical Modules; Changes to NSSE & FSSE for a year unlike any other

 NSSE annually offers the option of Topical Modules—short question sets, appended to the core survey, on focused areas such as academic advising, first-year experiences and senior transitions, and diversity and inclusion.
 Given the changing higher education landscape, NSSE is offering three new modules for the 2021 administration:

-The blog,"So Many NSSE Topical Modules...Making Your Decision for NSSE 2021" offers suggestions about how to choose a module form the many good options.
+The blog,"So Many NSSE Topical Modules...Making Your Decision for NSSE 2021" suggests how to choose a module from the many good options.